This post may contain affiliate links. Please read our disclosure policy.

 Reheating: Thaw frozen casserole in the fridge overnight.
 Reheat leftovers in the oven, covered with foil, at 350 degrees F until warmed, or reheat in the microwave at 50% power.

 Make Ahead: You can prepare the casserole up to 24 hours in advance.
 Just before baking, cool and cover tightly with foil or plastic wrap and store in the refrigerator.
-When ready to bake, take out of the fridge while you preheat the oven, or add 10 minutes to the cook time.
+When ready to bake, take out of the fridge while you preheat the oven, or add 10 minutes to the cook time.ย

-Freeze ahead: To make and freeze an unbaked casserole, follow the same instructions, but place it in the freezer for up to 6 months.
+Freeze Ahead: To make and freeze an unbaked casserole, follow the same instructions, but place it in the freezer for up to 6 months.
 Be sure to use a dish that is both freezer safe and oven safe.

 Nutrition